SacuL/rust/windows_install.md

 ![windows_install_proxy_1](images/windows_install_proxy_1.png)

-Now you can proceed with as a regular installation.
+Now you can proceed as a regular installation.